 No Direction Home is a pioneering project featuring stand-up comedians from refugee and migrant backgrounds, mentored by award winning comedian Tom Parry.

-Counterpoints Arts runs No Direction Home as part of its Pop Culture and Social Change (PopChange) programme.
-Created in partnership with Camden People’s Theatre, it’s a unique course for new comics from refugee and migrant backgrounds.
+Counterpoints Arts runs No Direction Home as part of our Pop Culture and Social Change (PopChange) programme.
+Created in partnership with Camden People’s Theatre, it’s an ongoing project of workshops, mentoring and performance for new comics from refugee and migrant backgrounds.
 Since 2018 they have performed more than 15 gigs around the country, including at the Southbank Centre in London.

 Guest headliners including Romesh Ranganathan, Nish Kumar, Lous Sanders, Joel Dommett and Suzi Ruffell have also spent time with the group and shared tips and advice.
 Media coverage has included BBC News and BBC World Service.